Keras

 )

-WandbModelCheckpoint Reference
+WandbModelCheckpoint reference

-filepath(str): path to save the mode file.
+filepath (str): path to save the mode file.

-monitor(str): The metric name to monitor.
+monitor (str): The metric name to monitor.

-verbose(int): Verbosity mode, 0 or 1.
+verbose (int): Verbosity mode, 0 or 1.
 Mode 0 is silent, and mode 1 displays messages when the callback takes an action.

-save_weights_only(bool): if True, then only the model's weights will be saved.
+save_weights_only (Boolean): if True, saves only the model’s weights.

-save_freq("epoch" or int): When using ‘epoch’, the callback saves the model after each epoch.
+save_freq (“epoch” or int): When using ‘epoch’, the callback saves the model after each epoch.
 When using an integer, the callback saves the model at end of this many batches.
-Note that when monitoring validation metrics such as val_acc or val_loss, save_freq must be set to "epoch" as those metrics are only available at the end of an epoch.
+Note that when monitoring validation metrics such as val_acc or val_loss, save_freq must be set to “epoch” as those metrics are only available at the end of an epoch.

-options(str): Optional tf.train.CheckpointOptions object if save_weights_only is true or optional tf.saved_model.SaveOptions object if save_weights_only is false.
+options (str): Optional tf.train.CheckpointOptions object if save_weights_only is true or optional tf.saved_model.SaveOptions object if save_weights_only is false.

-initial_value_threshold(float): Floating point initial "best" value of the metric to be monitored.
+initial_value_threshold (float): Floating point initial “best” value of the metric to be monitored.

-How to log checkpoints after N epochs?
+Log checkpoints after N epochs

 WandbModelCheckpoint(